Closer (Goapele album)

 Closer is the debut studio album of R&B singer-songwriter Goapele Mohlabane.
 It was self-released in a strictly limited run, only available at select brick-and-mortar outlets and Web sites throughout the United States.
-After 5,000 copies sold independently, she released a longer album through Hieroglyphics Imperium that got noticed by Columbia Records, which picked up that album for worldwide distribution, added several tracks, and signed her to a contract through Skyblaze Recordings, her family-owned imprint.
+After 5,000 copies sold independently, she released a longer album through Hieroglyphics Imperium that was noticed by Columbia Records, which picked up that album for worldwide distribution, added several tracks, and signed her to a contract through Skyblaze Recordings, her family-owned imprint.
 The catalog number is an in-joke reference to her birthday and initials of her name.

 Several songs on this album were rerecorded for their inclusion on the follow-up album, and it is the only album on which the song "You" (a different composition from the song of the same name on Change it All) is available.
-It is now considered to be a valuable collectors’ item.
+It is now considered to be a valuable collector's item.